eklausme/saaze-lemire/content/blog/2015/05-25-are-you-a-techno-optimist-a-review-of-tomorrowland.md

 The techno-optimist thinks that we should push ahead faster when the problems get more difficult.
 We should invest more in research and development when the problems are bigger, not less.

 And, yes, maybe by tempering with stem cells, we will create a Zombie virus that will wipe out humanity.
-But maybe these same stem cells will be able to rejuvenate our failing organs.
-- The movie shows a few marvellous inventions that can be used to differentiate the techno-optimists from the rest of the crowd.
+But maybe these same stem cells will be able to rejuvenate our failing organs.- The movie shows a few marvellous inventions that can be used to differentiate the techno-optimists from the rest of the crowd.

 We have human-like &ldquo;robots&rdquo; that are genuinely indistinguishable from human beings, except for the fact that they do not grow or age.
 We have also a cure for aging.
 Indeed, we learn that the Tomorrowland scientists have cured aging, and all it takes is an orange juice a day&hellip; presumably the orange juice is fitted with nanotechnology that repairs the body and prevents aging.